Hoçë e Madhe

-Hoçë e Madhe (Albanian) or Velika Hoča/Велика Хоча (Serbian) is a village in the municipality of Rahovec, in Kosovo.
+Hoçë e Madhe (Hoça e Madhe) or Velika Hoča (Serbian Cyrillic: Велика Хоча) is a village in the municipality of Rahovec, in Kosovo.
 As of 2024, the village has 508 inhabitants, of whom 114 are Albanians and 384 are Serbs.

 It is situated in the historical region of Metohija (Dukagjin) and is one of the oldest settlements.
 It was given as metochion by Stefan Nemanja to Hilandar in 1198–99 (Charter of Hilandar).

 The main economic activity is viticulture.

 Culture

 The village is noted for its 13 Serbian Orthodox churches, some dating from the 12th century and reign of Serbian Grand Prince Stefan Nemanja, others from the 14th to 16th centuries.